iyre/bl4-save-tools/docs/README.md

 - `unlockables` > `unlockable_hoverdrives` > `entries` - List of unlocked hoverdrives

 ## Profile Data
-Contains state that is shared between characters such as bank contents (item serials), Maurice inventory, and whether you've completed the story before (unlocking lvl 30 start).
+Contains state that is shared between characters such as bank contents (item serials), Maurice inventory, challenge rewards, and which stages of the game have been completed.

 **`profile.sav`**
 - Preferences/settings configured in the start menu